fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 The above will create a directory called *mongo\_data* to your local filesystem and map it into the container as _/data/db_.
 This means the data in _/data/db_ is stored outside of the container but still accessible by the container!
 Just remember to add the directory to .gitignore.

-A similar outcome can be had with a named volume:
+A similar outcome can be achieved with a named volume:

 ```yml
 services: